The isomorphism problem for large-type Artin groups: Centralisers of hyperbolic elements.

 We now show that $\mathcal{T}$ has a vertex of valence at least $3$.
 Suppose that it doesn't, i.e. every vertex of $\mathcal{T}$ has valence at most $2$.
 Then $\mathcal{T}$ is contained in an infinite line.
 But $\mathcal{T}$ also contains an infinite line by the previous point, so it must be precisely that line.
 This means $Min(z) \cong \mathcal{T} \times \mathbf{R}$ is a flat plane.
 Using Theorem \ref{ThmDescriptionMinset}, we know that the elements $s$ and $t$ act on $Min(z) \cong \mathcal{T} \times \mathbf{R}$ like isometries that restrict to translations on the $\mathbf{R}$-component.
 Depending on whether the action on the $\mathcal{T}$-component is hyperbolic or elliptic (with order $2$), each of the elements $s$ or $t$ acts on $Min(z)$ either as a pure translation, or as a (possibly trivial) glide reflection.
 In any case, the squares $s^2$ and $t^2$ act like pure translations on $Min(z)$.
 In particular, their actions commute.
 Since there are points in $Min(z)$ with trivial stabilisers, this mean $s^2$ and $t^2$ commute as elements of the group, absurd. \(\Box\)

-We now move towards the most important result of the beginning of Section 3.
+We now move towards the most important results of the beginning of Section 3.
 We show that under mild hypotheses on $\mathcal{T}$, that we recall are satisfied for exotic dihedral Artin groups by Lemma \ref{LemmaMinsetOfExotic}, the study of $Min(z)$ reduces to the study of an Artin subgroup $A_{abc} \subseteq A_{\Gamma}$ an its associated Deligne subcomplex $X_{abc} \subseteq X_{\Gamma}$.
+We start with the following definition: